CCMS-UCSD/GNPSDocumentation/docs/superquickstart.md

 ## No log-in required

+!!! warning
-**IMPORTANT!**: The limitations to this method is that the files uploaded will not reside in your own account (though no one else can see them) and will be removed on a monthly basis.
+    The limitations to this method is that the files uploaded will not reside in your own account (though no one else can see them) and will be removed on a monthly basis.
 Please create your own account for more persistent and reproducible analyses.

 You would be able to use the Super quickstart interface if you have the following requirements: